open-fantasy-league/fantasy-esport-scala/README.md

 # for intellij install scala and sbt plugins.
 # also go project structure and find and use jdk 8
 # then edit configurations and add a 'run' for sbt

+#TODO:

+- have league generate an invite link (for now just do from leagueID)
+- have add user to league based off of said invite link
+- have result/match addition
+- have update stats/leaderboards loop